What is BIQE Archive

 Scanning

-The first and most important step in the digitization process is scanning.
+The first and most important step in the digitisation process is scanning.
 The better the scan, the easier the post-processing will be.

-For older works, always scan in color at 600 dpi.
+For older works, always scan in colour at 600 dpi.

 Note:

-BIQE Archive has a Twain driver that automatically recognizes your scanner.
-There is also our API driver for the more professional (more expensive) scanners.
+BIQE Archive has a Twain driver that automatically recognises your scanner.
+Our API driver is also available for more professional (more expensive) scanners.

 Step 2